Maryland Name Change: A Complete How-To Guide

 • Receive your license by postal mail.

-The application will ask you to share your:
+All application types will ask you to share your:

 • Current name